 Will has a strong criminal practice in the Crown Court and enjoys a practice beyond his level of call.
-His experience includes, inter alia, matters of fraud, robbery, sexual offences, drugs and violence.
-Will has, at an early stage of his career, been instructed in his own name in trials concerning serious sexual offences and fraud.
+His experience includes, matters of homicide, fraud, robbery, sexual offences, drugs and violence.
 Will also has significant experience of POCA and cash forfeiture matters.

 His recent cases include: